 Mr. Serio was a managing director and entrepreneur in residence at The Resource Group (TRG), a private equity firm in Washington D.C.
 TRG Healthcare Inc. was launched as a healthcare investment venture with Mr. Serio as CEO and member of the Board of Directors.
 Additionally, he was CEO of Administrative Enterprises Inc. (AEI) in Glendale, Arizona and a member of AEI Board of Directors.

 Mr. Serio was CEO of Capital Asset Advisors (CAA).
 CAA provides guidance in raising capital and acquisition activity to companies developing innovative technology for the healthcare industry.

 Mr. Serio studied for a B.S. in Business Administration at Nova Southeastern University, H. Wayne Huizenga College of Business & Entrepreneurship.
-He is a member of the American College of Health Care Executives (ACHE), Medical Device Manufacturers Association (MDMA), Florida Medical Manufacturers Consortium (FMMC), The Industrial Technology Education Consortium (iTEC) and Association of Information Technology Professionals (AITP).
+He is a member of the American College of Health Care Executives (ACHE), Medical Device Manufacturers Association (MDMA) and Florida Medical Manufacturers Consortium (FMMC).

 Joseph V. DiTrolio, M.D. – Chief Medical Officer